tikene/Imgur-download-crop-censor/README.md

 Imgur links use the following format: https://imgur.com/gallery/xxxxxxx

 Installation:

 TODO: Make a requirements file

-Meanwhile you will need to install the modules manually, after you do it run python -m spacy download en in order to enable the english alphabet recognition for the profanity censoring
+Meanwhile you will need to install the modules manually, after you do it run "python -m spacy download en" in order to enable the english alphabet recognition for the profanity detection